CS-DS-125/125book/source/ValuesAndVariables/Variables.rst

    **Assignment is not equality.**

-   Though assignment uses the ``=`` sign, do not think of it as "equality."
+   Though assignment uses the ``=`` sign, do not think of it as "equals."
    Writing ``n = 17`` does *not* mean "n equals 17," at least not forever.
    Remember that ``n`` is a *variable*, and so it can change.

    The statement ``n = 17`` means, and you should read it as, "n is assigned the value 17" or "n gets 17."

-This also clarifies why ``17 = n`` is
-   invalid: "17 gets n" doesn't make sense.
+   This also explains why ``17 = n`` is invalid: "17 gets n" doesn't make sense.

-It can be very useful to *visualize* how programs work and make that part of your mental mode of code.
+It can be very useful to *visualize* how programs work to understand them better.
 When visualizing variable assignments, its common to think of them as connections or arrows leading *from* a variable's name *to* the value that it references.
-The figure below is an illustration of this visualization for the three variables in the example code above.
+The figure below illustrates this for the three variables in the example code above.

 .. figure:: figs/variables_visual.svg
    :alt: Visual representation of variables referencing values.